Skip to Main Content

 • Recipient of a nationally competitive research fellowship or grant

-• Membership of a statutory committee such as AIATSIS
+• Membership of a statutory committee or learned academy

-• Peer review record, or other forms of notable academic volunteering
+• Peer review record or other notable academic service (editorial boards, judging panels)

-• Invitations to speak as the keynote or plenary, or visiting professorships
+• Invitations to deliver keynotes, plenaries, named lectureships, or visiting professorships

-• Reprint of your articles in article collections
+• Reprint or inclusion of articles/chapters in significant collections

-• Contribution to policy debate, think tanks or key knowledge brokers
+• Contribution to major public or policy debates, think tanks, or knowledge brokering forums

 Acknowledgements as an indicator